bitwarden/contributing-docs/docs/architecture/deep-dives/state/index.md

 :::note

 Secure storage is not currently supported as a storage location in the State Provider Framework.
-If you need to store data in the secure storage implementations, please continue to use `StateService`.
-The Platform team will weigh the possibility of supporting secure storage down the road.
+For now, don't migrate data that is stored in secure storage but please contact platform when you have data you wanted to migrate so we can prioritize a long term solution.
+If you need new data in secure storage, use `StateService` for now.

 :::